junxit/us-congress-bills-110/metadata.md

 - 2008-09-26 — Introduced in Senate
 - 2008-09-26 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2008-10-02 — Passed Senate without amendment by Unanimous Consent. (text: CR S10422)
+- 2008-10-02 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S10422)
+- 2008-10-02 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent. (consideration: CR S10422)
+- 2008-10-02 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent.(consideration: CR S10422)
+- 2008-10-03 — Held at the desk.
+- 2008-10-03 — Message on Senate action sent to the House.
+- 2008-10-03 — Received in the House.